 Patreon Supporters and Official Critique

 I love what you're doing here, and would like to give something back.
 How can I do that?

 The most impactful way is to pledge to the patreon campaign.
-This is a recurring campaign that sends me the pledged amount at the beginning of every month.
+This is a recurring campaign that sends me the pledged amount each month until you cancel.

 Drawing lessons tend to be expensive, and it is through this recurring donation system that I've been able to keep Drawabox going.
 Instead of asking a handful of people for hundreds of dollars per month (and ultimately helping only them), hundreds of people have been able to pledge very small amounts over longer periods of time, resulting in a much more sustainable source of funding.
 The way I have always seen it, people can decide however much they feel these resources and services are worth, and pay for them over an extended period of time.
 At the same time, it also allows those who can't afford to spend very much to benefit as well.

 If for whatever reason you can't, you can still help support the website by spreading the word to your friends, family, and even complete strangers.

 Why does anyone support Drawabox on Patreon?